.png)

 Alex R. Dopp, PhD

 Child clinical psychologist and a research scientist at RAND, a non-profit, non-partisan policy research institute.
 His work utilizes research and community-defined evidence to enhance services and systems for underserved populations.
 By leading interdisciplinary teams and community partnerships, he strives to reform traditional systems to better serve those in need.
-He also co-leads Center for Collective Action's Missouri Comprehensive Health Alliance.
+He co-leads Center for Collective Action's Missouri Comprehensive Health Alliance.

 Dr. Angela Haeny

 Assistant Professor of Psychiatry at Yale School of Medicine and a licensed clinical psychologist specializing in substance use disorders.
 She leads the Racial Equity and Addiction Lab (REAL), where her research focuses on improving alcohol and drug treatments for Black adults by addressing racial stress, trauma, and other understudied risk factors.
-She also co-leads Center for Collective Action's wellness retreats.
+She co-leads Center for Collective Action's wellness retreats.

 CranioSacral therapist and wellness educator who owns a healing-focused practice and teaches at Encircle Technologies in Columbia, MO.
 She loves being outside, where she finds strength, creativity, and optimism.
-She also co-authors Center for Collective Action’s Mid-MO Take Action Newsletter.
+She co-authors Center for Collective Action’s Mid-MO Take Action Newsletter.

 Corri Flaker Fraser